mok0230/markdown-converter/README.md

 HTML can be highlighted by assigning valid [rehype-highlight](https://github.com/rehypejs/rehype-highlight#api) options to the `options.highlight` parameter.

-This is only valid with `target: html`.
+This is only valid with the `transpileMd` function with `target: html` or the `transpileMdToHtml` function.
 It will be ignored for other targets.

 _Credit to [slackify-markdown](https://github.com/jsarafajr/slackify-markdown) for providing the basis for this package._